By Gayle Romasanta

 If you’re so inclined to get Journey for Justice: The Life of Larry Itliong, you can visit www.bridgedelta.com where you can pre-order by donating to our Indiegogo campaign!
 We our trusting that our community will invest in this campaign so we can give these books to classrooms that need it, as well as pay for production costs for the next book in our series about Olympic diving champion, Victoria Manalo Draves, and more.
 5% of profits also go to the Filipino American National Historical Society and to the Little Manila Foundation.

 And that’s how you continue being an activist long after your college days are over.

 You just keep going.
 You come across more heartbreak.
 Some surprises.
 Meet the loves of your life (babies, books, friends, partners, restaurants, and homes).
 And you all journey to bring each other closer to a kind of consciousness that is beyond the passion of youth organizing.

 You get closer to an unconditional commitment to love yourself and each other so much that you want to see everyone able to live a dignified life, with work that fulfills them and the ability to live and support themselves and their families.
 You want to see the next generation thrive in a way that wasn’t possible for your generation.
 So hang in there friends.
 Take care of each other and keep going.

-To contribute to Gayle’s project.
-Get Journey for Justice: The Life of Larry Itliong, you can visit www.bridgedelta.com where you can pre-order by donating to her Indiegogo campaign.
+To contribute to Gayle’s project, visit www.bridgedelta.com where you can pre-order and donate to her Indiegogo campaign.